 You can watch the Chicago White Sox games on TV channels like NBC Sports Chicago, Regional Sports Networks (RSN), and the MLB Network such as MLB.TV.

 Will the Chicago White Sox make the playoffs this year?

-The Chicago White Sox did make the playoffs in the 2020 MLB season as they finished in third place in the American League Central with a 35-25 win-loss ratio which meant they played in the Wild Card game, but went down to the Oakland Athletics.
+The Chicago White Sox did not make the playoffs in the 2022 MLB season as they finished in 2nd place in the American League Central with a 81-81 win-loss ratio.

 When do the Chicago White Sox play?

 Chicago White Sox fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Chicago White Sox finish the season?

 The Chicago White Sox finished the 2022 MLB season in 2nd place in the American League Central.